JosePFs/moodle-filter_tabs/README.md

 ---------------------

 This plugin leverages Moodle's support for right-to-left (RTL) languages.
 This support was added as a contribution by nadavkav.
 However, we don't regularly test it with a RTL language.
-If you have problems with the plugin and a RTL language, you are free to send me a pull request on github with modifications.
+If you have problems with the plugin and a RTL language, you are free to send us a pull request on github with modifications.

 Copyright